microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2C_mpu6050/CS/README.md

-# Windows IoT Edge GPIO Sample
+# Windows IoT Edge I2C Sample

 This is a sample showing an Azure IoT Edge deployment for Windows IoT Core with a .NET Core C# console app to demonstrate I2C access.
 Additionally, it can do this in a way that can coordinate with the other Edge samples.

 ## App Overview

+This app uses an Invensense MPU 6050 6 axis accelerometer.
+This is a common and inexpensive part that comes in many Arduino and other Maker starter kits.

 ## Other things of interest in this sample

 ### Prerequisites